Thomas-uestc/API/README.md

 ### Description of Folders

-- **datasets**: This folder holds the raw datasets used for the project.
+- **datasets**: This folder should hold the raw datasets used for the project.
 - **export**: This folder is for files that include models.
 - **result**: This folder is for pretrained model parameters
 - **mats**: This directory stores MATLAB-related files, such as `.mat` files or other results generated during computation.